cscutcher/cscutcher.github.io.pelican/content/Blog/how_i_built_this_site.md

 to discover commits involving that filename.

-These changes are in [my private fork](https://github.com/cscutcher/pelican-plugins/commit/47269dd35b9236de7fc84fa99fb9e41c8d975c05) of pelican-plugins and will hopefully [be merged back at some point in the future](https://github.com/getpelican/pelican-plugins/pull/473).
+These changes are in [my private fork](https://github.com/cscutcher/pelican-plugins/commit/47269dd35b9236de7fc84fa99fb9e41c8d975c05) of pelican-plugins and have now been merged to the main pelican-plugins repo.

 permalinks
 ----------